meodaiduoi/ONOS_Link_Quality_Measurement/README.md

+# About this fork.

+this fork only aim to fix the rest api and the APP_NAME variable.
+Use "APP_NAME  = linkmeasurement " to run the application on startup.
+All the credit goes to the author Mao.

 # ONOS_Link_Quality_Measurement

 An active method to measure link quality: latency(delay) / jitter / packet loss ratio.
 Performed by ONOS controller.